 - Skilled students provide the community with a valuable workforce for future growth and development.

-Although this is only the program’s fifth year, ENGINE continues to grow each year.
+Although this is only the program’s sixth year, ENGINE continues to grow each year.

 - Over 1,200% growth in the number of projects since the 2015-2016 academic year.